lars-t-hansen/flatjs/SPEC.md

             | Id
   ArrayType ::= ValType ".Array"

-  Struct-Method ::= "@get" "(" "SELF" ")" Function-body
+  Struct-Method ::= "get" "(" "SELF" ")" Function-body
-                  | "@set" "(" "SELF" ("," Parameter)* ("," "..."
+                  | "set" "(" "SELF" ("," Parameter)* ("," "..."
 Id)? ")" Function-body

   Parameter ::= Id (":" Tokens-except-comma-or-rightparen )?

   Id ::= [A-Za-z_][A-Za-z0-9_]*
 ```

-Note the following:

-* The annotation on the Parameter is not used by FlatJS, but is allowed in order
+NOTE: The annotation on the Parameter is not used by FlatJS, but is
-  to interoperate with TypeScript.
+allowed in order to interoperate with TypeScript.
-* The restriction of properties before methods is a matter of economizing on the
-  markup; as it is, properties don't need eg ```@var``` before them.
-This restriction
-  can be lifted once we have a better parser, see Issue #11.

 ### Static semantics